-We have increased investments in our test contactor business, and announced significant growth targets for the business over the next several years, but due to ongoing weak market conditions we have not achieved our growth goals in 2019, year-to-date.
+We have increased investments in our test contactor business and announced significant growth targets for the business over the next several years, but due to weak market conditions we did not achieve our growth goals in 2019.
 The test contactor market is fragmented, with many entrenched regional players, and subject to intense price competition and high customer support requirements.
 We believe that customer support and responsiveness and an ability to consistently meet tight deadlines is critical to our success.
 If we are unable to reduce the cost of our test contactor products, while also meeting customer support requirements and deadlines, then we expect that these competitive conditions would negatively impact our gross margin and operating results in the foreseeable future.

-In addition, with the Xcerra acquisition, Cohu has entered the automated test equipment ("ATE") market.
+In addition, with the Xcerra acquisition, Cohu entered the automated test equipment ("ATE") market.
 Our ability to increase our ATE sales will depend, in part, on our ability to obtain orders from new customers.
 Semiconductor and electronics manufacturers typically select a particular vendor's product for testing new generations of a device and make substantial investments to develop related test program applications and interfaces.
 Once a manufacturer has selected an ATE vendor for a new generation of a device, that manufacturer is more likely to purchase systems from that vendor for that generation of the device, and, possibly, subsequent generations of that device as well.
 Further, Cohu has a niche position and relatively low share in the ATE market, and this market is primarily driven by two larger companies with significantly more resources to invest into the ATE market.
 Therefore, the opportunities to obtain orders from new customers or existing customers may be limited, which may impair our ability to grow our ATE revenue.
 In fact, as market conditions have weakened, we have seen a material reduction in sales within our ATE business.
+These developments may materially and adversely affect our current and future target markets and our ability to compete successfully in those markets.